ResumeGiants » Blog » Top 10 Organizational Skills to Include on a Resume

 • Using organizational skills to describe yourself in your resume summary or objective.

-• Including a list of these abilities in the ‘Skills’ section of your resume
+• Making a list of these abilities in the ‘Skills’ section of your resume

 • Adding examples of your organizational skills under individual job descriptions in your ‘Experience’ section